carlosalvaradogo/School_District_Analysis/README.md

 ### District Summary

-* Given that the District Summary represents aggregation up to the district level, the original results were affected by the cleaning of the data.
+* Given that the District Summary represents aggregation up to the district level, the original results were negatively affected by the cleaning of the data.

 ### School Summary

-* Given that the School Summary represents aggregation up to the school level, only Thomas High School's results were affected by the cleaning of the data.
+* Given that the School Summary represents aggregation up to the school level, only Thomas High School's results were negatively affected by the cleaning of the data.

 ### Thomas High School's Performance Relative to Other Schools

-* Thomas High School's performance, as measured by Average Math Scores (AMS), Average Reading Scores (ARS), % Passing Math (PM), % Passing Reading (PR), and % Overral Passing (OP), were negatively affected by the cleaning of the data in four out of five metrics (that is, all but ARS).
+* Thomas High School's performance, as measured by Average Math Scores (AMS), Average Reading Scores (ARS), % Passing Math (PM), % Passing Reading (PR), and % Overral Passing (OP), was negatively affected by the cleaning of the data in four out of five metrics (that is, all but ARS).

 ### Math and Reading Scores by Grade